philipturner/swift-colab/README.md

 ## Getting started

-Colab notebooks creates from Google Drive are configured for Python by default.
-Instead use the [official template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) for Swift notebooks.
-It contains the following commands, which download and compile the Jupyter kernel.
-In the notebook output, they instruct you to restart the runtime.
-This action shuts down the Python kernel and starts up the Swift kernel.
+Colab notebooks created from Google Drive are configured for Python by default.
+To make a Swift notebook, copy the [official template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) instead of creating a noteboook directly from Drive.
+It contains the commands listed below, which download and compile the Jupyter kernel.
+Run the first code cell, and you will be instructed to restart the runtime.
+Restarting the runtime deactivates the Python kernel and starts the Swift kernel.

 ```swift
 !curl "https://raw.githubusercontent.com/philipturner/swift-colab/release/latest/install_swift.sh" --output "install_swift.sh"